zehuichen123/3DFuture_ins_seg/README.md

 # 1st Place Solutions of 3D AI Challenge 2020 - Instance Segmentation Track

-This repository maintains our solution to [3D AI Challenge Instance Segmentation Track](), which ranks 1st in both trackA (validation set)] and trackB (test set).
+This repository maintains our solution to [3D AI Challenge Instance Segmentation Track](https://tianchi.aliyun.com/competition/entrance/231787/introduction), which ranks 1st in both trackA (validation set)] and trackB (test set).
-Our solution is a weighted ensemble of several [PointRend]() models.
-This repository implements PointRend and train/evaluates it on the [3DFuture dataset](), based on the open projects [mmdetection]() and [detectron2 PointRend]().
+Our solution is a weighted ensemble of several [PointRend](https://openaccess.thecvf.com/content_CVPR_2020/html/Kirillov_PointRend_Image_Segmentation_As_Rendering_CVPR_2020_paper.html) models.
+This repository implements PointRend and train/evaluates it on the [3DFuture dataset](), based on the open projects [mmdetection](https://github.com/open-mmlab/mmdetection/) and [detectron2 PointRend](https://github.com/facebookresearch/detectron2).
 We also provide ensemble code on our trained PointRend models.

 ## Environment Requirements

 CUDA 10.0

-## Installation
-We implements PointRend under mmdetection framework, note that the mmdetection version here we used is 1.1.0.
-We follow the official mmdetection [installation](), and list our experiment environments in *requirements.txt*.

 ## Prepare Dataset
-Download the dataset from official [challenge site](), and then put it under the folder *mmdet_furniture/data/*, the dataset folder structure in our experiments looks like this:
+Download the dataset from official [challenge site](https://tianchi.aliyun.com/competition/entrance/231787/introduction), and then put it under the folder *mmdet_furniture/data/*, the dataset folder structure in our experiments looks like this:
 ```python
 mmdet_furniture